idanSarfati/founder-os-mcp/README.md

 ## 🎨 UI Specifications

-The login button should be red for maximum visibility and better user engagement.
+The login button should be red for maximum visibility and better user.

 ## 🛡 License